marcua/tweeql/README.md

 User-Defined Functions (UDFs)
 =============================
 The examples we have shown have used several user-defined functions (`sentiment`, `tweetLatLng`, etc.).
 If you wish to write your own UDF, you can do so in python.
-The following example, in which we count the length of tweets on the gardenhose, can be found at (http://github.com/marcua/tweeql/blob/master/examples/tweeql-udf.py):
+The following example, in which we count the length of tweets on the Spritzer stream, can be found at [tweeql-udf.py](http://github.com/marcua/tweeql/blob/master/examples/tweeql-udf.py):

     from tweeql.exceptions import TweeQLException
     from tweeql.field_descriptor import ReturnType